Shavitjnr/My-Python-Project/README.md

 # My Python Project Collection

-A collection of five interactive Python projects demonstrating various programming concepts, from simple games to advanced voice-controlled virtual assistants.
+A collection of six interactive Python projects demonstrating various programming concepts, from simple games to advanced voice-controlled virtual assistants and practical utilities.

 ## 📋 Table of Contents